...

 The palace’s garden was designed by Kobori Enshū (小崛遠州), a Samurai under the reign of Tokugawa Ieyasu.
 He was also a famous garden designer, poet, and tea master at the time.

-The best time to visit Sento Gosho is autumn to adorn the fall foliage.
+The best time to visit Sento Gosho is in autumn to admire the fall foliage.
 This is why a reservation to visit Kyoto Sento Imperial Palace is hard to come by from mid-November to early December.
 In spring, you can also admire cherry blossoms, wisteria, and azalea at Kyoto Sento Imperial Palace.

 For more information about this part of Kyoto Gyoen National Garden, refer to our Kyoto Sento Imperial Palace article!